koelslaw/documentation/topics/vmware/README.md

 1. Upload your RHEL, when that's done, click `Close`

 # Create Networking Ports
+1. On the Configure tab, expand Networking and select Virtual switches.
+Click Add host networking.
+1. Select a connection type for which you want to use the new standard switch and click Next.
+1. Add physical network adapter `vmnic0`.
+Virtual Machine Port Group for a Standard Switch
+1. Click OK.
 1. Right-Click on `Networking` and select `Add port group`
 ![](../../images/esxi-network-port-group.png)
 1. Enter the following: